Carry On Teacher: Production Notes

 During the filming, Charles Hawtrey's mother would often visit the set.
 While enjoying a cigarette, she accidentally dropped lit ash from the cigarette into her handbag.
 Joan Sims, who was the first to spot the incident, yelled, "Charlie, Charlie, your mother's bag is on fire!".
 Charles Hawtrey poured his cup of tea into the bag, snapped it shut, and carried on chatting as if nothing had happened.

+Ted Ray was not able to play other leads in Carry On films due to his contract with ABC Pictures but he did appear in Please Turn Over for Peter Rogers.